rocketlaunchr/electron.guide/content/electron-alert.md

 # License

-The license is a modified MIT license.
+The license is a MIT license.
 Refer to [LICENSE](https://github.com/rocketlaunchr/electron-alert/blob/master/LICENSE) file in Github repo for more details.